 Looking After Your Base Layers

 Traditional materials for base layers, like merino, need to be treated with special care.
 Merino wool has great comfort properties, but it can shrink drastically in machines and hot water.
 You may need to do a light hand wash in cold water if you have merino base layers.
 Read the label carefully as you don't want to damage these valuable garments!
-Also, be careful of drying: a hot radiator can be effective for drying but harmful to fibres.
+Also, be careful when drying: a hot radiator can be effective for drying but harmful to fibers.

 While the main reason for hot washes is to kill off bacteria, in some cases, a base layer has antibacterial compounds.
 Canyon base layers feature a permanent, natural silver ion to provide antibacterial properties, keeping you fresher!

 Everything you need to know to start gravel riding and beginning your adventure when the tarmac ends.